 This is the coffee concentrate, though it needs to drain one more time through something a bit finer.

 If you use it as is, you’ll find that there will be some grittiness to it.
 The concentrate will be more smooth if you let it go through a super fine strainer of some kind.
 I use a reusable coffee maker basket.
 In the beginning, it goes right through, nice and easy.
+And the coarser you grind the coffee, the easier it will be to drain it now.

 After a little bit, the fine solids that are still in the concentrate starts to gather and will slow the draining.